 - A. At the annual meeting, stockholders will consider and vote on the following matters: - 1.
-The election of three Class I directors, Mark T. Iwicki, Andrew I. Koven, and Gregory D. Perry, nominated by our board of directors, each to serve for a three-year term expiring at the 2021 annual meeting of stockholders or until his successor has been duly elected and qualified (Proposal 1); - 2.
-The ratification of the appointment of Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, "Deloitte" or "Deloitte & Touche LLP") as our independent registered public accounting firm for the fiscal year ending December 31, 2018 (Proposal 2); and - 3.
-The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.
+The election of two Class II directors, Mark Iwicki and Gregory Grunberg, nominated by our board of directors, each to serve for a three-year term expiring at the 2022 annual meeting of stockholders or until his successor has been duly elected and qualified (Proposal 1); - 2 The ratification of the appointment of Deloitte & Touche LLP, as our independent registered public accounting firm for the fiscal year ending December 31, 2019 (Proposal 2); and - 3 The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.